 As evidence of acceptable writing skills in the discipline, students majoring in Music must submit to the director of undergraduate studies a portfolio of three papers no later than one month before the end of their junior year.
-Papers written for music history courses (MUS 350, 351, 352 or higher) or for MUS 421 or 422 are preferred, but in any case at least one of the three papers must be from such a course.
-Up to two of the remaining papers may have been written for other courses in the humanities or fine arts, such as English, theatre arts, or foreign languages.
+Papers written for music history courses (MUS 350, MUS 351, MUS 352 or higher) or for MUS 421 or MUS 422 are preferred, but in any case at least two of the three papers must be from such a course.
+The remaining paper may have been written for other courses in the humanities or fine arts, such as English, theatre arts, or foreign languages.
 The papers should demonstrate a mastery of language sufficient to express clearly and accurately concepts of sophistication commensurate with upper-division work.
 A special committee reads the papers and assesses the quality of writing.
 The committee communicates the results of its assessment by the end of the student's junior year.
 If writing skills are judged deficient, the committee recommends a course of action for the improvement of such skills and reviews examples of writing during the senior year.
 Students must demonstrate acceptable writing skills before they graduate.
+Students who need extra work on writing skills may be identified as early as during MUS 130 and asked to do additional work or writing courses in order to be able to pass their Upper-Division Writing Requirement when they are juniors.